-In honor of Pope Francis' trip to Ireland, we put together a collection of photographs and videos from John Paul II's famed visit to Ireland 39 years ago and remember how his three-day trip brought the country to a standstill.
+On this day in 1979, Pope John Paul II became the first pope to visit Ireland, drawing huge crowds wherever he went.
+We put together a collection of photographs and videos from John Paul II's famed visit to Ireland 39 years ago and remember how his three-day trip brought the country to a standstill.

 Nearly three million people turned out to welcome the pontiff at five venues: Dublin, Drogheda, Galway, Limerick and Knock.